AndreiPashkin/python-tempo/README.rst

 Features
 ========
-- Flexible schedule model, that can express shcedules, that other libraries can't.
+- Flexible schedule model, that can express schedules, that other libraries can't.
-- Queries: containment of a single timestamp, future occurences.
+- Queries: containment of a single timestamp, future occurrences.
 - Bindings:

   * PostgreSQL

     + Domain type for storing schedules
-    + Procedures for performing tests on them (timestamp containment, future occurences).
+    + Procedures for performing tests on them (timestamp containment, future occurrences).

   * Django